ghass64/Weather/README.md

 **Covered all required activities**
 - [x] List of weather data for X number of days (Scrollable)
-- [x] Tapping on an item should open weather details view
+- [] Tapping on an item should open weather details view
 - [x] Call an API to get the weather information
 - [x] Use best practices for app architecture whenever possible - _(MVVM pattern followed)
-- [x] Unit tests using XCTest
+- [] Unit tests using XCTest
-- [x] Simple UI tests using XCUITest
+- [] Simple UI tests using XCUITest
 - [x] Should Support orientation
-- [x] Local Notifications to show weather alert
+- [] Local Notifications to show weather alert
-- [x] Settings view to change from Centigrade to Fahrenheit and vice versa
+- [] Settings view to change from Centigrade to Fahrenheit and vice versa
-- [x] Offline/Local storage (preferably Realm Framework)
+- [] Offline/Local storage (preferably Realm Framework)
 - [x] Presentable or Intuitive UI/UX
-- [x] Multiple variants for different environments (development-staging-production)
+- [] Multiple variants for different environments (development-staging-production)
-- [x] Update weather info frequently in the background
+- [] Update weather info frequently in the background

 ## Running the app

 Once you have clonned the app to your local system, you can fire-up the app by opening Weather.xcodeproj_ file.

-## Unit Testing

-> _Since the app has no complex business logic to test as such, I've written a simple test case to cover the Asynchronous API call made to fetch the data from the server._

-## Running Test cases

-> Please run entire test cases by pressing Commad+U

-**UI Test cases**
-- Displaying the tableview and tap each cell and go back to home screen